 Support a lasting infrastructure and production system for affordable housing development

-Demonstrate best practices in healthy, energy-efficient, mixed-income housing and community development through the redevelopment of the Lafitte public housing complex and surrounding neighborhoods of Treme and Tulane-Gravier
+Demonstrate best practices in energy-efficient, mixed-income housing and community development through the redevelopment of the Lafitte public housing complex and the surrounding neighborhoods of Treme and Tulane-Gravier

 Our Impact in the Gulf Coast

-Worked with partners to secure Low-Income Housing Tax Credit (LIHTC) Gulf Opportunity Zone (GO Zone) allocations to develop and rehab more than 1,285 affordable homes
+Worked with partners to secure Low-Income Housing Tax Credit (LIHTC) Gulf Opportunity Zone (GO Zone) allocations to develop and rehabilitate more than 1,285 affordable homes

-Supported the development of over 1,300 green affordable homes of over $70 million of our total investment to date
+Supported the development of more than 1,300 green affordable homes with over $70 million of our total investment to date

 Louisiana Loan Fund